Ume203/Udacity-Nanodegree-PowerBI-Project3-Portfolio-05082025-/README.md

 🔴 Summary report
 [Page1](Screenshots/), [Page2](Screenshots/)

-After submission, I have created drill through page to utilize industly data and sales data for more informaiton and to see the clear information .
+fter submission, I created a drill-through page to leverage industry and sales data, providing more detailed and transparent insights for each state.

 🟤 Drill Through State
 ![4](Screenshots/4-Drill-Through-State.png)